The Secrets of Cellaring Wine

 How to tell if a wine is worth cellaring

 Buy quality wine that was made with ageing in mind.
-Some wines are made to be drunk when young, while others have powerful tannins and are quite tight with green flavours, all sure signs that they were made to be cellared.
+Some wines are made to be drunk when young.
+Others have powerful tannins and are quite tight with green flavours.
+These are all sure signs that they were made to be cellared.
 It is the structure of a wine that determines how long it will last.

 “Weight is not always the way to judge if a wine will age well, it can be more about the harmony of the fruit, structure and length,” explains Hamish Thomson.
 “Highly structured wines, such as French Bordeaux, have firm tannins and length with light- to mid-fruit weight and develop well over time.”
 The sugar levels, acidity and alcohol also influence how a wine ages.

-One of the advantages of buying from a cellar door is you have a chance to ask the producers of the wine if the bottle you are buying will benefit from age.
-They are the best people to ask how long they think it will last and should be able to give you some indication of the wine’s cellaring potential.
+One of the advantages of buying from a cellar door is you have a chance to ask the producers of the wine.
+Will the bottle you are buying will benefit from age.
+They are the best people to ask how long they think it will last.
+They should be able to give you some indication of the wine’s cellaring potential.

 The best conditions in which to age wine